jansegre/BrowserQuest/README.md

 Getting the server up and running is pretty easy.
 You need to have the following installed:

 * Node.js ← Versions 0.8.x-0.10.x work.  **Do not use 0.6.x, it [does not work](https://github.com/senchalabs/connect/issues/858).**
+* Grunt ← needed to generate the app's bundle.js.
 * gcc-c++ ← optional.
-Not needed on windows.
-* GNU make ← optional.
 Not needed on windows.
 * Memcached ← optional.
 This is needed to enable metrics.
 * zlib-devel ← this is the Fedora/RHEL package name, others may be sightly different.
 Not needed on windows.
 * Redis server ← this is needed for the game to connect to the backend database.